 - 5 Apr 1813 William (2 taxables), along with brothers Samuel and Martin (Jr);

 - no listing for William in 1814 but brother Thomas, now 16 years of age, is taxed individually.
 (Thomas was born Feb 1799.
-The 1814 tax was collected on 9 March therefore, he is 16 years old).
+The 1814 tax was collected on 9 March therefore, Thomas is 16 years old).
+Since youngest brother Henry was born about 1801, he is only 14 years old – not old enough yet to be tithable/taxable.

-Then on 11 Apr 1815, wife Lucretia (Withrow) McGraw is listed in William’s stead on the same date as her widowed mother-in-law Margaret McGraw and widowed sister-in-law Elizabeth “Betsy” Bryant (or Brian, whichever you prefer.
+Then on 11 Apr 1815 in Monroe County, wife Lucretia (Withrow) McGraw is listed in William’s stead on the same date as her widowed mother-in-law Margaret McGraw and widowed sister-in-law Elizabeth “Betsy” Bryant (or Brian, whichever you prefer.
 Recall that Anthony died in August 1814).
 There are no males of 16 in Lucretia’s household nor any horses but she does have 3 head of cattle.

 After this date, there is no further mention of William or Lucretia in either Monroe or Greenbrier Counties’ tax lists.
-Don’t be confused by William McGraw who appears in Greenbrier County in the 1817 tax list: He is most likely William the son of Anthony and Elizabeth who moved to Adams County, Ohio after the 1820 Greenbrier County tax list and census.
+Don’t be confused by William McGraw who appears in Greenbrier County in the 1817 tax list: He is most likely William (now 20 years old) the son of Anthony and Elizabeth “Betsy” McGraw who moved to Adams County, Ohio after the 1820 Greenbrier County tax list and census.
 Also, William is listed either immediately preceding or following his mother Elizabeth/Betsy’s name on the tax list.

-I have pondered whether William too died either serving in the War of 1812 or as a result of a disease contracted during that time like his brother (George) Anthony.
-Martin Jr. also served – and survived – but his widow (second wife Sarah Johnson) and Anthony’s (Elizabeth Gill, surname by a second marriage) both collected Widow’s Pensions.
+I have pondered whether William too died either serving in the War of 1812 (no record has yet been located) or as a result of a disease contracted during that time like his brother (George) Anthony.
+Martin Jr. also served – and survived – but his widow (second wife Sarah Johnson) and Anthony’s widow (Elizabeth “Betsy” Bryan, surnamed Gill due to a second marriage) both collected Widow’s Pensions.
 There is no listing for a soldier from Virginia for that war nor a Widow’s Pension for Lucretia, assuming she never remarried.
-So that is a dead end as of this writing.
+So William and Lucretia are a dead end as of this writing.

 Here is a snip of the 1810 Fairfield County, SC Census listing from Ancestry.
 Note the number of individuals in the household and their ages: There are 8 total.